FriendlyNeighborhoodShane/MinMicroG/README.md

  - Permission files for all of this
  - An addon.d file to backup/restore everything on a rom flash

+### Notes
+Dirty flashing not recommended. you'll mess up all your permissions and may even cause conflicts in app data, leading to crashes.
+The maker does not support or endorse dirty flashing.
+It will harm you and your loved ones.
+Don't come complaining to me.

+How to control the zip by changing its name:
+NOTE: Control by name is not possible in magisk manager, since it copies the zip to a cache directory and renames it install.zip.
+This is unavoidable behaviour.

+ - Add 'system' to its filename to force it to install/uninstall from system.
+Otherwise, it looks for magisk, and if not found, installs to system.
+Obviously, if you flash it through Magisk manager, you want to install it to Magisk.
+If not, you have to flash it through recovery.

+ - Add 'uninstall' to its filename to uninstall it from your device, whether in magisk mode or system mode.
+If you use Magisk Manager, your preffered method of uninstallation is from there.

+Just rename it and flash it again for the intended effect.

+The zip debloats the specific Google apps from your phone (GmsCore, GoogleServicesFramework, Phonesky and their MicroG counterparts) and 4 NLP providers when the pack contents conflicts with them.
+In Magisk mode, they won't be removed from system, and if you uninstall the pack, they'll come back.
+If you install in system, the debloated stuff will be stored in internal-storage/MinMicroG/Backup.
+WARNING: This zip does not and never will debloat anything else because that is the minimum coming in MicroG's way.
+I have had my own share of PTSD with debloating.
+I believe (through instinct) that it should work even on flashes over gapped ROMs, but don't take my word for it.
+Debloat before you flash.

+For support with flashing:
+If you flashed through recovery, provide its logs.
+If you used Magisk Manager, provide its logs.

 ### How do I build these packs myself?
 cd to this directory and run:
 ```